'Bibi whisperers': Republican strategists bolster Netanyahu's grip on Israeli politics

-Category: World Hits: 7Prime Minister Benjamin Netanyahu first stormed to power a quarter of a century ago and has since refashioned Israeli politics with the help of Republican strategists from the United States.
+Category: World Hits: 9Prime Minister Benjamin Netanyahu first stormed to power a quarter of a century ago and has since refashioned Israeli politics with the help of Republican strategists from the United States.
 In power continuously since 2009, Israel's longest-serving leader is seeking a record sixth term in Tuesday’s election, the fourth such vote in just two years.

 Read more https://www.france24.com/en/middle-east/20210323-bibi-whisperers-republican-strategists-bolster-netanyahu-s-grip-on-israeli-politics